Dates: June 1–18, 2021

 2 undergraduate studio credits

-This intensive residency offers participants an opportunity to sharpen their documentary directing skills, learn professional techniques for camera, lighting and sound, and better understand the mechanics of editing a scene for the greatest impact.
-Participants will create two interview-based short documentaries during the program, challenging themselves to conduct thoughtful, evocative interviews, and to work quickly, giving their skills a turbocharge.
+This intensive online residency offers participants an opportunity to sharpen their documentary directing skills, including the art of the interview and verité storytelling, as well as learn professional techniques for camera, lighting and sound, and better understand the mechanics of editing a scene for the greatest impact.
+Participants will create two short interview-based documentaries during the program, giving their skills a turbo charge.

-Workshops with filmmakers working at the top of the documentary field and hands-on labs on the streets of the city complement independent work.
-Together these elements form an intense program encouraging creativity, learning and progress.
+Workshops with documentary filmmakers complement independent work.
+Together these elements form an intense program encouraging creativity and advancement.
 Work-in-progress screenings allow for filmmakers to receive critique from faculty and their peers.
-Guest filmmakers will show their documentaries and give in-depth answers during the Q&A sessions, which are designed to give further insight into the experiences of working filmmakers.
+Guest filmmakers will show their documentaries and join Q&A sessions, designed to give further insight into the experiences of working filmmakers.
 The program concludes with a public screening event of each participant’s best film.

 Faculty have included; director Deborah Dickson (Oscar nominee Lalee’s Kin); cinematographer Tom Hurwitz, ASC (Sundance winner Queen of Versailles); and editor Ann Collins (Netflix’s Joan Didion: The Center Will Not Hold), among others.